jina-ai/jina/docs/chapters/flow/index.md

            .add(name='p3'))
 ```

 This will start `p2` remotely on `192.168.0.100` running a Docker container equipped with the image `jinaai/hub.executors.encoders.bidaf:latest`.
 Of course Docker is required on `192.168.0.100`.
-More information on using remote Pods can be found in [our documentation](https://docs.jina.ai).
+More information on using remote Pods can be found [here](https://docs.jina.ai/chapters/remote/index.html).